lmmccullum/Work-Day-Planner/README.md

 To create a schedule, open the Daily Planner
-The current day is displayed at the top of the calendar Scroll down, the user will be presented with time blocks for standard business hours (9am-5pm) The user wil notice color-coded time blocks for that day which indicates whether it is in the past, present, or future Click desired time block and enter an event, then SAVE That event will be saved in local storage
+The current day is displayed at the top of the calendar Scroll down, the user will be presented with time blocks for standard business hours (9am-5pm) The user will notice color-coded time blocks for that day which indicates whether it is in the past, present, or future Click desired time block and enter an event, then SAVE That event will be saved in local storage
 When the page is refreshed the saved events persist